Progress towards understanding ultranonlocality through the wavevector and frequency dependence of approximate exchange-correlation kernels: What is known about the optical limit of the xc kernel?

 Giuliani and Vignale \cite{giuliani2005} provided a detailed discussion of exchange and correlation in uniform and non-uniform many-electron systems.
-They discussed, in particular, the important difference between the short-range kernel of the uniform electron gas (where $\fxc(q,\omega)$ tends to a finite constant as $q \to 0$) and the ultranonlocal kernel of non-uniform systems (where $\fxc$ is known to diverge, in the longwavelength limit, as $\sim 1/q^2$).
-On the other hand, kernel development has been generalized from density to current-density functionals \cite{vignale1996}.
-Indeed, a general method was derived in the framework of time-dependent current-density functional theory (TDCDFT) \cite{vignale1996,vignale1997} for the construction of a scalar xc kernel of TDDFT from the tensorial kernel of TDCDFT and the KS current-density response function \cite{nazarov2007}.
-This method proved to be particularly useful, as resorting to a local approximation to the xc kernel of TDCDFT results in a nonlocal approximation to the xc kernel of TDDFT, which is free of the contradictions that plague the standard local density approximation to TDDFT.
-This method also allowed the construction, in the optical limit, of the frequency-dependent xc kernel of a weakly inhomogeneous electron gas, as follows \cite{nazarov2009}:
+They discussed, in particular, the important difference between the short-range kernel of the uniform electron gas, where $\fxc(q,\omega)$ tends to a finite constant as $q \to 0$, and the ultranonlocal kernel of non-uniform systems, where $\fxc$ is known to diverge in the long-wavelength limit as $1/q^2$.

+Concurrent works have generalized kernel development from density to current-density functionals \cite{vignale1996}.
+Nazarov \textit{et al.} \cite{nazarov2007} derived a general method for constructing a scalar TDDFT xc kernel using the tensorial kernel and KS current-density response function of time-dependent current-density functional theory (TDCDFT) \cite{vignale1996,vignale1997}.
+This method proved to be particularly useful, as a local approximation to the xc kernel of TDCDFT results in a nonlocal approximation to the xc kernel of TDDFT.
+The resultant approximation is free of the contradictions that plague the standard local density approximation to TDDFT.
+This method also allowed the construction of the frequency-dependent xc kernel of a weakly inhomogeneous electron gas in the optical limit \cite{nazarov2009}:

 where